 Gifts, hospitality, private work and conflicts of interest

-The following sections of the Financial Regulations which address gifts and hospitality, private work and conflicts of interest must be complied with.
-Gifts and Hospitality Private Work Conflicts of Interest
+The other regulations section of the Financial Regulations which address gifts and hospitality, private work and conflicts of interest must be complied with.

 Conflicts of interest may arise in non-financial matters where individuals are in a position to make decisions, which have a significant impact on others.
 Examples are in staff recruitment or promotion and in selection and assessment of students.
 In all cases, decision making should be open and fair and be able to stand up to external scrutiny.
 Situations where a conflict of interest is present should be identified so that individuals are not open to accusations of bias.